AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/hive.md

 ---
 keywords: Experience Platform;home;popular topics
 solution: Experience Platform
-title: Create a Hive source connector in the UI
+title: Create an Apache Hive on Azure HDInsights source connector in the UI
 topic: overview
 ---

 # Create a Hive source connector in the UI

 Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
-This tutorial provides steps for creating a Hive source connector using the Platform user interface.
+This tutorial provides steps for creating an Apache Hive on Azure HDInsights source connector using the Platform user interface.

 ## Getting started